 - Review the many in-class exercises, handouts, and review questions - Practice reading through programs, tracing through them as the computer would, and saying what the output should be - Practice programming on paper and verify program in Python. - Use problems from class, labs, and textbook.
-There are problems that we did not complete in the slides. - Read through slides for vocabulary and non-problem-solving exercises - Use alternative development approaches to solve a problem - For example, refactoring code to use functions (lots of problems where you could "function-ize it").
-Then, as appropriate, create a test function with good test cases using test.testEqual. - Review Linux commands and common scenarios
+There are problems that we

+- Read through slides for vocabulary and non-problem-solving exercises - Use alternative development approaches to solve a problem - For example, refactoring code to use functions (lots of problems where you could "function-ize it") - Review Linux commands and common scenarios